gobackup/gobackup.github.io/source/configuration/index.html.md

 > since: 1.6.0

-GoBackup has supports use ENV variables in config, for keep secrets info more secure.
+GoBackup supports to use ENV variables in config, to keep secrets info more secure.

 Use `$ENV_KEY` or `${ENV_KEY}` to get ENV variables.